• Skip to primary navigation

 By A. Chandler "ArtistAlana" (Austin, TX) - (#1 REVIEWER)

-This review is from: Hungry Halloween: featuring Movie Monster Munchies, Bewitched Buffet, and Dead Man's Diner (Volume 1) (Paperback)
+This review is from Hungry Halloween: featuring Movie Monster Munchies, Bewitched Buffet, and Dead Man's Diner (Volume 1) (Paperback)

 This isn't my first Halloween cookbook.
 I have many.
-Trouble is many of them have cute names for recipes such as "witches fingers" but putting a whole olive at the end of a breadstick isn't tasty, nor does it look like a finger to party-goers who didn't read the recipe name.
+The trouble is many of them have cute names for recipes such as "witches fingers" but putting a whole olive at the end of a breadstick isn't tasty, nor does it look like a finger to party-goers who didn't read the recipe name.
 This book is different.
 They are the most amusing and creative dishes I'd ever seen for a Halloween bash or to just amuse your kids or loved ones on Halloween.
 Heck, I said I loved the 7 layer dip with the witch on the top layer made out of guacamole so much surrounded by a sour cream background, I'll never serve it another way year-round.
 It's funny as all get out!

 This is the kind of book you can't possibly even flip through without saying "LOOK AT THIS!" and showing the pictures to someone else in the room.
 For example, she makes a lasagna that looks just like a mummy with the noodles overlapping exactly like mummy bandages and eyeballs peeking out.
 These are VERY artistic but the beauty is you don't have to be an artist to create them--they are simple and if you really have difficulty being creative she helps out even further with stencils in the back of the book you can just overlay to do designs on things like wonton shells.
 Most things I think you could just eyeball to get perfect though.
 Had I not really read through the whole book I would have missed the stencils...you only need those for a handful of the dishes, but if you want to get really artistic, it allows you to do so without being an artist.
 However, most dishes don't call for any artistic ability and even if you didn't want to use the stencils for, say, painting Dracula on wontons, you could take the idea and recipe and even have your kids paint a simple pumpkin on the wontons.
 It shows you have...but you also have the option on a few recipes to get into more detail with little effort via the stencils.

-The author apparently has huge Halloween parties based upon the clever photos in the book such one depicting a "Dead Man's Diner" where they made a kitchen bar (I am guessing--it looks so much like a diner it's hard to tell if it is someone's real kitchen) look exactly like a 50's diner but all the food looks like it's made from body parts and the servers have "bloody aprons".
+The author apparently has huge Halloween parties based upon the clever photos in the book such as one depicting a "Dead Man's Diner" where they made a kitchen bar (I am guessing--it looks so much like a diner it's hard to tell if it is someone's real kitchen) look exactly like a 50's diner but all the food looks like it's made from body parts and the servers have "bloody aprons".
 It's crazy and clever...you get more than just recipes.
 If you are one to do an all-out bash on Halloween, you get ideas that are VERY clever but easy too.

 Here's the odd thing...the food is good!!
 I know that's the whole point of a cookbook, but I've found in the past that Halloween cookbooks are often for the visual, not the taste.